 Today, the PFM is held every Saturday in the 100 block of Main Street in downtown Penticton from April until October.
-Traditionally the society also hosts four indoor Winter Markets and we have been fortunate to have secured a large space in Cherry Lane Mall for December 2022.
-We have also negotiated four indoor dates at Cherry Lane Mall for March 2022.
+Traditionally the society also hosts four indoor Winter Markets and we have been fortunate this past year to have secured a large space in Cherry Lane Mall for December 2022.
+Our Board of Directors will also be considering four indoor dates at Cherry Lane Mall for March 2023.

 The PFM society is made up of approximately 45-50 annual members consisting of local farmers, crafters, bakers and prepared food vendors.
 There is also a pool of approximately 60 casual vendors to fill the vendor stalls every Saturday.
 All PFM vendors make, bake or grow their own products.
 Please note that we are at capacity for 100 Block Main and Link Rd, so will not be accepting any more application for the 2023 Market season.

 The PFM society is governed by a board of seven volunteer directors.
 The market employs one part-time manager, Linda Van Alphen and a seasonal assistant manager.
 The PFM is grateful for the support of the City of Penticton, and is pleased to collaborate with the BC Association of Farmers’ Markets, to be a member of the Penticton & Wine Country Chamber of Commerce, Travel Penticton and to actively participate in the Farmers’ Markets of BC Nutritional Coupon program every year.